jnh277/data_to_mpc/README.md

-# Data to control: An approximate solution
+# Data to Controller for Nonlinear Systems: An Approximate Solution

 Companion code to the paper